gulins/TinyOracle/README.md

 # TinyOracle
-Get help with those tough decisions in life.
+A wise and mysterious oracle to help you make those tough decisions.

+# How To Use
+Simply type on your console

+`python oracle.py`

+or run the code in a Python IDE.